liquidev/liquidev/README.md

 ### portfolio

-most of this stuff is unfinished but works in some way shape or form.
+most of this stuff is somewhat complete.
 ordered by "importance"

 | name | lang | brief |